Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Edge modifications: characterizations and algorithms.

 \item The cases $W(x,y)=KS(S_y)$ and $W(x,y)=KS_x(S_y)$ are symmetric to the previous ones.

 \item Assume $W(x,y)=S_xS$ is transformed into $S_xK$ under the insertion of $xy$.
 The same arguments as above imply that the node giving letter $S$ is ternary (and hence has its centre adjacent to a clique or a leaf), otherwise a clique would appear between two stars while inserting $xy$, contradicting Theorem \ref{th:3-leaf}.

-When the word $S_xK$ is transformed into $S_xS$ under the deletion of $xy$, $ST(G-xy)$ satisfies the conditions of Theorem \ref{th:3-leaf} since the clique node in $P(x,y)$ is adjacent to a leaf.
+\item Assume $W(x,y)=S_xK$ is transformed into $S_xS$ under the deletion of $xy$.
+Then $ST(G-xy)$ necessary satisfies the conditions of Theorem \ref{th:3-leaf} since the clique node in $P(x,y)$ is adjacent to a leaf by Theorem \ref{th:3-leaf} condition 2.